browarsoftware/particle_pars/README.md

 ## Source code references

-I have used parts of source codes from:
+We have used parts of source codes from:
 - [Rough k-means clustering](https://github.com/geofizx/rough-clustering)